fsharp/fslang-design/FSharp-6.0/FS-1098-inline-if-lambda.md

 # Summary

-We add an attribute `InlineIfLambdaAtttribute` to use on parameters of inlined functions and methods, indicating to the compiler that, if a lambda is supplied as a parameter, it should be inlined.
+We add an attribute `InlineIfLambdaAttribute` to use on parameters of inlined functions and methods, indicating to the compiler that, if a lambda is supplied as a parameter, it should be inlined.

 # Motivation